Outblock/flow-blocklist/API.md

 http://localhost:3000
 ```

+For production deployments, replace with your deployed API URL.

 ## Endpoints

-### Search
+### Search Across All Blocklists
 ```http
 GET /api/search?q=searchterm
 ```

-Search across all blocklists with substring matching.
+Search across all blocklists with case-insensitive substring matching.

 **Parameters**
 - `q`: Search query (required) - Can be a partial domain, address, or identifier